-The Company issues notes through financing transactions that are secured by assets held by the issuing securitization trusts.
-Notes outstanding as of June 30, 2018 were both long-term and short-term, with either fixed or floating interest rates, and denominated in U.S. dollars or Canadian dollars.
+The Company issues notes through financing transactions that are secured by assets held by issuing securitization trusts.
+Notes outstanding as of September 30, 2018 were long-term with either fixed or floating interest rates, and denominated in U.S. dollars or Canadian dollars.
 Repayment on the notes is dependent on the performance of the underlying receivables.
 Refer to Note 9 for additional information on the Company's secured financing transactions.